 2. Liquidated Damages Clause

-These clauses set an X amount on damages the company agrees to be liable for.
-This means that, regardless of their responsibility and the extent of the damages, they will pay X in recompense.
-To determine if a liquidated damages clause is enforceable, a court will look at foreseeable damages and if said damages are subject to reasonable certainty.
+A liquidated damages clause sets a designated amount of damage that the company agrees to be liable for.
+This means that, regardless of their responsibility and the extent of the damages, they will pay that predetermined amount in compensation when an incident occurs.
+To determine if a liquidated damages clause is enforceable, a court will look at foreseeable damages and whether said damages are subject to reasonable certainty.

 For example, in our case, if the alarm company received a notification from the system but waited to call the authorities, they knew that would result in increased damage to the home.
 Home-related repairs can be defined with a reasonable degree of certainty.
 Does the liquidated damages clause reflect that reasonable certainty?